Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 preparing me for the dynamic demands of the tech industry

-I also completed the IBM Data Science Methodology certification, which deepened his understanding of the end-to-end data science lifecycle, from problem formulation to deployment.
+I also completed the IBM Data Science Methodology certification, which deepened my understanding of the end-to-end data science lifecycle, from problem formulation to deployment.
 This comprehensive training enhanced his ability to structure projects methodically, ensuring robust and scalable solutions.
 Additionally, my certifications in Business